IDMNYU/audiolab/docs/synths.md

 ![TTSH with patch cables](./img/ttsh_patched.jpg "TTSH with patch cables")

 > \* *More audio connector trivia*: original ARP equipment used **Switchcraft** [**"Tini-Jax"**](http://www.switchcraft.com/Category.aspx?Parent=60) connectors for all its synthesizers' front-panel connections.
 Somewhat rare today, in the 1960s and 70s this connector was a competitor to the 3.5mm / 1/8" mini-phone jacks considered standard today after being popularized by the Sony Walkman.
 Tini-Jax were used by ARP (and Buchla) as an alternative to the larger 1/4" phono jacks used by Moog.
 3.5mm / 1/8" cables will work just fine in a Tini-Jax socket, though they may feel a little loose; *however, a Tini-Jax plug can damage or break a normal 3.5mm jack*.
 The TTSH in the IDM analog studio uses standard 3.5mm jacks.
+Because the TTSH uses two-conductor (+ and -) cables, it's somewhat easier to integrate with other A/V equipment than the Serge system.

 The 3.5mm cables in the IDM Audio Lab are stackable by inserting one cable into the back of another.
 The are stored against the wall in the analog studio area, and are color-coded by length.